quangnd/marktrapp.com/jekyll/blog/_posts/2014-01-05-lord-of-the-rings-true-hero.md

 ## What about Aragorn?

-If you’re not sold on Sam, a lot of the above evidence seems like it might be circumstatial. *Letter 184* merely refers to Sam as “a most heroic character”, not *the* hero.
+If you’re not sold on Sam, a lot of the above evidence seems like it might be circumstantial. *Letter 184* merely refers to Sam as “a most heroic character”, not *the* hero.
 And *Letter 91* doesn’t mention Sam by name.

 But what of *Letter 131*?
 Surely that’s enough to seal the deal.
 The trouble is that the excerpted passage above is actually nestled within a very long paragraph:

 > Since we now try to deal with “ordinary life”, springing up ever unquenched under the trample of world policies and events, there are love-stories touched in, or love in different modes, wholly absent from *The Hobbit*.
 But the highest love-story, that of Aragorn and Arwen Elrond‘s daughter is only alluded to as a known thing.
 It is told elsewhere in a short tale. *Of Aragorn and Arwen Undómiel.* I think the simple “rustic” love of Sam and his Rosie (nowhere elaborated) is absolutely essential to the study of his (the chief hero’s) character, and to the theme of the relation of ordinary life (breathing, eating, working, begetting) and quests, sacrifice, causes, and the “longing for Elves”, and sheer beauty.
 But I will say no more, nor defend the theme of mistaken love seen in Éowyn and her first love for Aragorn.
 I do not feel much can now be done to heal the faults of this large and much-embracing tale – or to make it “publishable”, if it is not so now.

-Notice something, or someone, who seems to be the focus of that paragarph?
+Notice something, or someone, who seems to be the focus of that paragraph?
 It’s not Sam: it’s Aragorn.
 Aragorn’s love for Arwen. Éowyn’s love for Aragorn.

 If you’re convinced that Aragorn, not Sam, is the true hero of *the Lord of the Rings*, there’s a way to read the fourth sentence such that when Tolkien parathentically states “the chief hero” he’s not referring to Sam, but to Aragorn, and the sentence about Sam is merely a contrast to the love stories involving the chief hero (i.e. Aragorn).